kiranz/just-api/docs/docs/features.md

 When you need to validate a response using your custom logic, you can do so by providing a `inline` or `module` custom javascript function to `custom_validator` attribute.

-Just-API will invoke the custom function by passing the response to function's this context, so you can access the response using `this.response`:
+Just-API will invoke the custom function by passing the response to function's this context, so you can access the response using `this.response`.

+So when you need more details from response, `this.response` will also have following properties.

+ - body
+ - statusCode
+ - statusMessage
+ - headers
+ - body
+ - duration

 Here's a sample on how to specify a custom inline Javascript function to validate the response